 Ultrasonic generator Generally, any device emitting ultrasonic vibrations.
-Particularly, a weapon that may be used to shatter solid structures by locking on to their harmonic frequency (DS9: "Heart of Stone", VOY: "Living Witness").
+Particularly, a weapon that may be used to shatter solid structures by locking on to their harmonic frequency (TOS: "Way to Eden", DS9: "Heart of Stone", VOY: "Living Witness").

 Fundamentally, an orbiting probe that emits ultraviolet radiation.
 In